Stages#

 Screenshot for removing a stage.

-In the SDK, you can remove a stage from a flow using the StreamingFlow.remove_stage() method and passing an instance of Stage to it.
+In the SDK, you can remove a stage from a flow by using the StreamingFlow.remove_stage() method and passing an instance of Stage to it.

 All stages connected to this stage will be disconnected by this action.